webforj/webforj-documentation/docs/advanced_topics/web-storage.md

 The following use cases are well-suited for utilization of session storage:

 - **Temporary Data Storage**: Store data that only needs to persist while the user is on a particular page or session.
-- **Form Data**: Temporarily save form data that needs to be used within the session.
+- **Form Data**: Temporarily save form data for use within the session.

 ## Local storage
 Local storage stores data with no expiration date.
 It persists even after the browser is closed, and can be accessed whenever the user revisits the website.
 Local storage is best for storing user preferences or settings, caching data to improve performance, and saving application state across sessions.